-This is an ever-valuable tool which’ll help you avoid un-needed roof repair, The DIY Roof Inspection.
+This is an ever-valuable tool which will help you avoid un-needed roof repair, The DIY Roof Inspection.
 Fixing a roof is super expensive and inconvenient.
-Knowing the “Red flags” will help you to know whether or not to seek a NRTCA certified roofing company to inspect your home.
+Knowing the “Red flags” will help you to know whether or not to find a local certified roofing company to inspect your home.

 This checklist will enable you to make an assessment that you can be confident about, because it’ll be yours.
 If your personal analysis shows your roof needs restoration, repair, or replacement, tend to it a.s.a.p.
 There is no benefit in procrastinating when it comes to necessary repair work.